Hypermobility Syndrome (cont.)

 - What causes joint hypermobility syndrome?

-- How is joint hypermobility syndrome diagnosed?
+- How do health-care professionals diagnose joint hypermobility syndrome?

 - Find a local Orthopedic Surgeon in your town